jimburton/scrabble/chapters/Chapter1.md

 > :m + Scrabble.Types
 > :m + Scrabble.Game
 ```
-The code includes `haddock` style comments, so a good way to browse the code may
+The code includes `haddock` style comments, so one way to browse the code may
 be to build the docs and view them in your browser.
 When you run `cabal haddock`
 it tells you where it has stored the output: